Funding Opportunities

 PHASE I: PRELIMINARY PROPOSALS*

-The Center for the Humanities invites interested faculty to submit preliminary NEH Summer Stipend proposals by 11:59 pm ET on Monday, August 28, 2023.
+The Center for the Humanities invites interested faculty to submit preliminary NEH Summer Stipend proposals by 11:59 pm ET on Wednesday, August 21, 2024.
 The preliminary proposal must include a cover letter, narrative, workplan, bibliography, and CV (compiled and submitted as one Doc or PDF, please).
 See guidelines below.
 The NEH requires institutional nomination for tenured and tenure-track faculty; non-tenure-track faculty are exempt from nominating requirements.
-A panel of UNH faculty will meet to recommend up to two nominees for the NEH competition.
+A panel of UNH faculty will meet to recommend a nominee for the NEH competition.

 PHASE II: FINAL PROPOSALS DUE TO NEH